 You can combine individual contiguous networks into a shared network to allow the DHCP server to assign IP addresses from any subnet (that resides on the same network interface) in the shared network.

 Before creating a shared network, you must first create the subnets.
 For example, you must first create the networks

 10.30.0.0 before designating them to a shared network.
 For more information, see About Shared Networks.

 Adding IPv4 Shared Networks

-To add a shared network, complete the following:
+To add a shared network: